biomadeira/pycoevol/README.md

 ﻿PYCOEVOL
 ========

-PYCOEVOL: A Python workflow to study protein-protein coevolution and interaction
+A Python workflow to study protein-protein coevolution and interaction

 ##Disclaimer